-The Khumbu Glacier which cascades out of Mt Everest's Western Cwm is already retreating at an average of 20m per year, with 1km of ice having been lost since the 1960s.
-The once monumental seracs within the glacier's moraine which once towered over Base Camp at over 100ft tall have decreased significantly in height since the mountain was first climbed in 1954.
+The Khumbu Glacier which cascades out of Mount Everest's Western Cwm is already retreating at an average of 20m per year, with 1km of ice having been lost since the 1960s.
+The once monumental seracs within the glaciers moraine which once towered over Base Camp at over 100ft tall have decreased significantly in height since the mountain was first climbed in 1953.
 The summit ridge of the mountain itself has also changed as snow fields have reduced and at times the ridge is only scarcely covered with snow and ice during the dry season.

 A serac closed to Everest base camp, Khumbu Glacier, Solukumbu (2018)

-“There is barley enough snow to climb the summit ridge of Everest now.”
+“There is barely enough snow to climb the summit ridge of Everest now.”

 Dr. Nyima Namgyal Sherpa

-The ablation of the region's glaciers is also being spread up by the darkening of the ice and snow on the surface of glaciers by air pollution caused by industrial activity in regions surrounding the high Himalayas.
-Black carbon and dust reduce the albedo of the ice and snow on top of the glacier leading to more heat being absorbed in the surface of the glacier.
-As snow and ice on the surface of the glacier warm, pools of melt water form and then penetrate the glacier which lubricates its base, thereby increasing the speed at which it retreats.
+The ablation of the regions glaciers is also being spread up by the darkening of the ice and snow on the surface of glaciers by air pollution caused by industrial activity in regions surrounding the high Himalayas.
+Black carbon and dust reduce the albedo of the ice and snow on top of glaciers leading to more heat being absorbed.
+As snow and ice warms on the surface, pools of melt water form and then penetrate deep into the body of the glacier, warming and melting ice as it drips and eventually flows deeper into the ice, the water lubricates the glaciers base as it reaches the bedrock, all of which increases the speed at which the glacier retreats.

 A hanging glacier below the peaks of Lobuche East and West, Soulkhumbu (2018)